GoodNightBuddy/strange-server/README.md

 Return JSON string.

 2. To previous server add another route and request with 4 parameters: email, name, surname, age.
 If age > 18 save email, name and surname in database(you can use any DB).
-Send response: "Done" if true, otherwise send error
+Send response: "Done" if true, otherwise send error.

 I implement this with route "/users", method - POST.
 It takes a request with JSON object, for example:
 {
     "name": "Tyson",